Agentic Assurance Pack

 The assurance layer lives in source-controlled and generated artifacts:

-• data/assurance/agentic-assurance-control-map.json - the control map for SecurityRecipes assurance objectives, evidence sources, buyer value, and framework mappings.
+• data/assurance/agentic-assurance-control-map.json - the control map for SecurityRecipes assurance objectives, evidence sources, reviewer value, and framework mappings.

 • data/evidence/agentic-assurance-pack.json - the generated trust pack that joins the control map, workflow manifest, gateway policy, and workflow validation report.